Shard a Global Collection for Global Writes in Data Explorer¶

 Review the restrictions and compatibility requirements for Sharding Collections for Global Writes before beginning this procedure.

 You can configure Online Archive to move infrequently accessed data from your Atlas cluster to a MongoDB-managed read-only Data Lake instead of sharding your collection or upgrading your cluster tier.
-To learn more about Online Archive, see Archive Cluster Data.
+To learn more about Online Archive, see Archive Data.

 After selecting a shard key via the Data Explorer, Atlas attempts to shard the target collection.
 During this period, make sure that no user manually shards the collection.
 If Atlas detects that the target collection was sharded with a different key than that selected via the Data Explorer, Atlas stops the procedure and displays a warning for that collection in the Data Explorer.
 You can Click Unmanage Collection to clear the warning.
 This removes the collection from Atlas management while leaving the underlying collection and the manually chosen shard key intact.